raven-devs/docker/doc/docker-persist-data.md

 - `workdir` Working directory inside the container.
 - `--volume ${PWD}:/app` Bind mount the current directory from the host in the container into the `/app` directory.
 - `node:20-alpine` The image to use.
 This image is the base image for your app from the Dockerfile.
-- `sh -c "yarn install && yarn run dev"` A command.
+- `sh -c "yarn install && yarn run dev"` A shell command.
 It starts a shell using `sh`.